LIQiushui2427/liqiushui2427.github.io/index.md

 ### 10/05/2023

 He finished his second semester of junior year.
 He then start to looks for internships in Hong Kong.
 He started a project about using unsupervised learning to make a demand estimation in markets.
-The code is available [here](https://github.com/LIQiushui2427/DeepCI)
+The code is available [here](https://github.com/LIQiushui2427/DeepCI).

 ### 02/06/2023

-He Became a full-time intern at [DataLouder](https://datalouder.com).
+He became a full-time intern at [DataLouder](https://datalouder.com).
-His project is temporary available [here](https://github.com/LIQiushui2427/CoT_Strategy).
-It may be protected later.
+His project  is temporary available [here](https://github.com/LIQiushui2427/CoT_Strategy)(It may be protected later due to company's policy) It's about researching trading strategies for Commodities and Futures, utilizing [CFTC](https://www.cftc.gov/MarketReports/CommitmentsofTraders/index.htm) data.

-### 06/06/2023
+### 19/06/2023

-He submitted his first paper [DeepCI](./src/DeepCI.pdf) to [ICRBME](https://www.icrbme.org/).
+His first paper [DeepCI](./src/DeepCI.pdf) is accepted by [ICRBME](https://www.icrbme.org/).
+It's about using unsupervised learning to make a demand estimation in markets.
+The code is available [here](https://github.com/LIQiushui2427/DeepCI).

 ### His favorite writers